- Valley View CUSD 365U

 - Complete 5 calendar days of isolation from the date of the first symptom onset; and

-- Be fever-free for 24 hours without use of fever-reducing medications; and
+- Be fever-free for 24 hours without the use of fever-reducing medications; and

 - Have had no diarrhea or vomiting in the previous 24 hours;

-- Well-fitting masks must be worn days 6-10.
+- Wear well-fitting masks on days 6-10.
 If unable to wear a mask upon return, the student must isolate for 10 days.

-- Participation in sports/extracurriculars upon return may occur as long as the student is asymptomatic and can remain masked and physically distanced until day 11.
+- Return to sports/extracurriculars as long as the student is asymptomatic and can remain masked and physically distanced until day 11.

-Unvaccinated student, or student ages 18 or older who has not received the recommended vaccine doses including recommended boosters, was a close contact to someone with COVID-19:
+Unvaccinated student, or student ages 18 or older who has not received the recommended vaccine doses including recommended boosters, was a close contact to someone with COVID-19 should:

-- Well-fitting masks must be worn indoors and outdoors days 6-10.
-If unable to wear a mask upon return, the student must quarantine for 10 days.
+- Recommended to wear well-fitting masks indoors and outdoors days 6-10.
+If unable to wear a mask upon return, the student should quarantine for 10 days.

 *Students that feel well enough during periods of quarantine and isolation are encouraged to participate in remote learning opportunities until they can return to in-person learning.
-Remote learning is only available during these periods.
+Remote learning is only available to students undergoing isolation/quarantine.
 Information will come directly from the schools regarding what this will look like for your quarantined or isolated student.

 Procedures For Addressing Individuals Who Demonstrate Symptoms

 Any individuals within the school environment who show symptoms will immediately be separated from the rest of the school community and escorted to the nurse’s office or other designated space.
-BinaxNOW antigen testing will be made available.
-Students being sent home will remain there until their parent/authorized individual picks them up.
+BinaxNOW antigen testing will be made available and conducted with parental consent.
+Students being sent home will remain in the nurse’s office or other designated space until their parent/authorized individual picks them up.

 Parents/guardians notified that their student is demonstrating COVID-like symptoms during the school day and are being sent home must pick their student up within a timely manner.
 Students will be supervised and monitored by an adult while in the area until a parent/authorized individual arrives.
 Students demonstrating COVID-like symptoms will not be allowed to utilize school transportation or public transportation for their return trip home.
 Failure to pick a student up in a reasonable timeframe may lead school administration to call for an emergency vehicle to transport the student to a hospital for monitoring.